yeahcaster/Daily-Guitar-Practice/README.md

 # Daily Guitar Practice Generator

-A daily practice generator for guitar players who want to study scales with harmonic context—not just run patterns up and down the neck.
+A daily practice generator for guitar players who want to study scales with harmonic context, not just run patterns up and down the neck.

 Each day the program generates a focused routine combining: